1914 - 2008

 In a valedictory address at the memorial service at the Pinelands Presbyterian Church, one of Hey's two sons, University of KwaZulu-Natal physics professor John Hey, said his father's love of nature had been nurtured during a childhood spent in the small towns of the Eastern Cape where his father; Sydney Hey, a postmaster, had spent his free time fishing in the rivers and freshwater streams, gathering material for his now-classic work on fly-fishing, The Rapture of the River.

 The son followed in his father's fishing footsteps: after completing his zoological studies and research at Rhodes and Stellenbosch universities, he began his career with the Inland Fisheries Department in the beautiful Jonkershoek Valley near Stellenbosch.
-He also studied limnology in Belgium and fisheries projects in the then-Belgian Congo.

 In 1952, the Department of Nature Conservation of the Cape Province was founded and Hey appointed its first director - a position he held until retirement in November 1979.
 He also served briefly as head of the then-National Monuments Council.